 That’s especially impressive when you consider there are roughly 10 times the total number of games (and, in turn, 10 times the number of game days) in MLB vs. the NFL.

-That’s why last week’s news that Amazon paid a reported $50 million to live-stream 10 Thursday night NFL games during the upcoming season is especially significant.
+That’s why last week’s news of Amazon’s deal with the NFL, costing the marketplace giant $50 million to live-stream 10 Thursday night NFL games during the upcoming season is a big deal.

 The stream will be limited to Amazon Prime subscribers, but that shouldn’t do very much to limit the potential audience.
 Twitter, who streamed its games for free in 2016 while hosting the same package, has roughly the same number of active users in the U.S. as there are Prime subscribers (somewhere in the high 60-millions).

 Fifty million dollars to broadcast 10 NFL games on Thursday nights to a limited audience might seem steep (Twitter paid just $10 million for the same number of games), but the L.A.
 Times made the observation last week that Amazon simply needs to add 500,000 Prime subscribers to pay for the entire deal – and that’s without selling a single dollar of advertising.